Brugal: History

-On February 6, 2008, Brugal & Co. made public that The Edrington Group, a large Scottish distilling company, won control of the company by acquiring a majority shareholding.
+Brugal continued to be a family owned and operated company until a majority stake of just over 61% was purchased in February 2008 by Edrington.
+George Arzeno Brugal, representing the fourth generation of the Brugal family's ownership of the company, served as chairman of the company until the acquisition.
 In a press release, the Brugal family assured that production will continue within the Dominican Republic and that they will remain as shareholders and have an active role in managing the company and brand.
-In 2010, Jasill Villanueva Quintana, great great grand-daughter of the distillery founder, was named maestra ronera (master distiller) of Brugal.
+In 2010, Jasill Villanueva Quintana, great-great-granddaughter of the distillery founder, was named maestra ronera (master distiller) of Brugal.
+She said that she grew up surrounded by the distillery, and interned there while studying in university.
+She is the first woman master distiller at Brugal, and as of 27 November 2023, the youngest in the world.